benjamira/ESP8266_Ultrasonic/README.md

 Ultrasonic Sensor with ESP8266 NodeMCU and MQTT

 This setup shows how to set up ESP8266 with Ultrasonic Sensor HC-SR04 and MQTT, for example for monitoring the water level of a cistern.
+The sensor sends the measured distance from the water surface to the NodeMCU ESP8266.
+From this value the water level and an estimated percentage of the filling level are calculated and send to an MQTT Broker (in my case, Mosquitto running on a Raspberry Pi).
+In OpenHAB items are defined for these values, and send to an InfluxDB, from where you can use the measurements to display them in a Grafana dashboard.

 Neccessary components:
 - ESP8266 NoceMCU (E-12)